Music and Modern Languages & Cultures BA

 Additional funding

-The Department of Music offers a number of scholarships.
+The School of Languages, Arts and Societies offers a number of music scholarships.
 These can include scholarships in partnership with local music organisations, giving you a chance to gain advanced work experience within the music sector while studying.

 Alternatively, we can offer bursaries donated by alumni to help support you with your studies.
 Both single honours BMus students and dual honours students with music are eligible to apply.
-For a full list of scholarships and prizes available, please visit our fees and funding page.
+For a full list of scholarships and prizes available, please visit our scholarships page.

 Year abroad